CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 Now go to your React app at `http://localhost:3000`.
 You should see the default "Pasta Place" and "Salad Place" records.

 We successfully implemented our first feature with outside-in Test-Driven Development!
 Now let's push it up to the origin and open a pull request.
+Wait for CI to complete, then merge the pull request.
+Now we can mark off our story in Trello:

+- [x] List restaurants